Everyone needs the best backpacks for durability, versatility and style, whether you use it for your carrying your

 Laptops and tablets are getting slimmer and lighter, so they're important investments that you need to protect.
 And while a sleeve or cover can be handy at times, nothing screams full-on protection quite like a backpack or laptop bag.
-If you're headed back to school, college or university, you also need a means of carting around all your chargers, batteries, cameras, e-readers, selfie sticks, fidget spinners, and copies of T3 magazine etc, so pockets are always a bonus.
+If you're headed back to school, college or university, you also need a means of carting around all your chargers, batteries, cameras, e-readers, selfie sticks, fidget spinners, copies of T3 magazine etc, so pockets are always a bonus.

 But if you’re after a bag for the weekend, you might want to consider a swankier designer offering.
 While big logos are on-trend, brands like Oliver Spencer and Paul Smith have an array of classic and good-quality bags that (with a bit of care) should last a lifetime.